Green Hill Zone: Legacy

 During the 30th anniversary of Sonic, Nakamura and Dreams Come True released "Tsugi no Se~no!
 De - On The Green Hill - DCT version", a single of the Green Hill Zone theme which introduced lyrics to the theme for the first time was released on July 7, 2021.
 A music video followed just a few months after the single's release in September of that year.
 An alternate version of the track with more Genesis/Megadrive sounding instruments was released sometime after the single and was titled the "Masado & Miwasco version".

-A Lego Ideas set based on the level was released on January 1, 2022.